-These healthy Oatmeal Raisin Cookies ditch the butter, sugar, and oil and are made with simple whole plant foods.
+These healthy, vegan oatmeal raisin cookies ditch the butter, sugar, and oil and are made with simple whole plant foods.
 So, you don’t have to feel guilty about eating these cookies.
 Instead, you can take comfort in eating healthy ingredients.
-They're vegan, gluten-free, oil-free, soy-free and tasty.
+They're also gluten-free, oil-free, soy-free, and tasty.

 Spiced with warm cinnamon, these cookies are crisp outside.
 The almond butter gives this little cookie a nice chew on the inside.
 Sweetened with date syrup and raisins, these cookies make a great dessert on their own or with banana nice cream.
 They are so legit; you can even enjoy them with a golden milk latte for breakfast.